Submitting a planning application: Procedure and details of the construction process

 The actual building permit process starts with the staking out of the construction project and official publication.
-This commences the period in which the public can consult the planning application and authorized persons, primarily neighbors, are able to lodge their objections.
+This commences the period in which the public can consult the planning application and authorized persons, primarily neighboring residents, are able to lodge their objections.

 4. Issuance of the building permit

-If the planning application meets local building regulations, the building permit is issued.
+If the building application meets the municipal, cantonal, and federal building regulations, the building permit is issued.
 The building permit may be subject to conditions, which can vary, depending on the project.
 The building permit is valid for two to three years throughout most of Switzerland.